Richard Smoley: Writings

 In January 2006, Tarcher/Penguin published The Essential Nostradamus, Smoley's guide to the enigmatic prophet Michel de Nostradamus.
 The book contains new translations of Nostradamus's key prophecies, as well as an evaluation of his work and of prophecy in general.
 A second edition of this work appeared in 2011.

 In 2006, Harper San Francisco (now Harper One) published Smoley's book Forbidden Faith: The Gnostic Legacy from the Gospels to "The Da Vinci Code".
 A paperback edition, retitled Forbidden Faith: The Secret History of Gnosticism, appeared in 2007.
 In this book Smoley traces the history of Gnostic and other esoteric currents of Western civilization — including Manichaeism, Catharism, the Rosicrucian legacy, Freemasonry, Kabbalah, and Theosophy.
 It also explores how these currents have shaped modern trends and thinkers ranging from William Blake to Jung, and, in more recent times, Philip K. Dick and Harold Bloom.

 Smoley's book Conscious Love: Insights from Mystical Christianity, was published in April 2008 by Jossey-Bass.
 His discussion of consciousness, causation, and the existence of God, The Dice Game of Shiva: How Consciousness Creates the Universe, was published by New World Library in November 2009.
 In a review of this book for Parabola, the magazine's executive editor, Tracy Cochran, wrote, "With clarity and verve, [Smoley] lays out famous arguments and articulations of the conundrum of the nature of consciousness so that they sparkle like jewels on the dark velvet of starlight."

-Smoley's most recent books, The Deal: A Guide to Radical and Complete Forgiveness (2015) and Supernatural: Writings on an Unknown History (2013), were published by Tarcher/Penguin.
+Smoley's book Supernatural: Writings on an Unknown History, published by Tarcher/Penguin in 2013, is a collection of his essays on subjects including Atlantis, prophecy, Freemasonry, Nostradamus, hidden masters, and A Course in Miracles.

+The Deal: A Guide to Radical and Complete Forgiveness, published by Tarcher/Penguin in 2015, is a guide to a process for self-liberation through releasing old grievances and grudges.
+Thomas Moore, author of Care of the Soul, commented that The Deal "covers just about every aspect of forgiveness.
+It's beautifully written, clear and practical."

+In 2016, Smoley published How God Became God: What Scholars Are Really Saying about God and the Bible (published by Tarcher/Perigee), a discussion of current scholarship about the Bible and how much of it is literally true.